845K/outlook_vba_shl/README.md

 - Replace relevant sections of text with elements needed and taken from the subject line

 - Add day of the week to found dates
+- Check if dates are likely meant for coming year and adjust weekday accordingly
+-
 - Put a string in the clipboard that holds the date and time the original email was sent, to paste into other app as comment